Xorlent/Cisco-OSPF-Monitor/README.md

 A simple Cisco IOS OSPF monitoring tool, with OSPF state transition email notifications.

 ### Background
 As networks grow in size and complexity, overseeing the health of all links becomes increasingly challenging without specialized products.
-This tool collects OSPF stats for every switch being monitored and emails a daily report of any OSPF neighbors that have had a state change since the last check, making it easy to see which links are probelmatic and in need of attention.
+This tool collects OSPF stats for every switch being monitored and emails a daily report of any OSPF neighbors that have had a state change since the last check, making it easy to see which links are problematic and in need of attention.
 Beyond a Windows machine with PowerShell, this tool needs only one thing: plink.exe, a free, standalone executable utility by the creator of PuTTY.
 No installs, no paid PowerShell modules, no TFTP server to set up and secure.

 ### Prerequisites
   - SSH support only.
 If you have Telnet enabled on your switches, please address that.